giffordlabcvr/RABV-GLUE/README.md

 Projects are loaded into the GLUE "engine," forming a relational database that represents the semantic relationships between data items.
 This foundation supports systematic comparative analyses and the development of sequence-based resources.

+RABV-GLUE provides a command line interface (CLI) and can be installed RABV-GLUE locally, opting either for a **[Docker-based](https://github.com/giffordlabcvr/RABV-GLUE/wiki/Docker-Installation)** or **[native installation](https://github.com/giffordlabcvr/RABV-GLUE/wiki/Native-Installation)** depending on your preferences and system setup.

 ### Web Access

 You can also use some of RABV-GLUE's functionality via its web UI.

-**A web instance of RABV-GLUE incorporating both these extension layers is hosted by the University of Glasgow, and can be accessed [here](http://rabv-glue.cvr.gla.ac.uk/)**.
+**A web instance of RABV-GLUE incorporating both these extension layers is hosted by the MRC-University of Glasgow Centre for Virus Research, and can be accessed [here](http://rabv-glue.cvr.gla.ac.uk/)**.

 ### Extension Layers